Bergdorf Goodman

-Bergdorf Goodman Inc. is an upmarket American department store based in New York City, founded in 1899 by Herman Bergdorf.
-It operates a women's store and a men's store across the street from each other on Fifth Avenue in Midtown Manhattan.
-A branch store was opened in White Plains in 1974, and was converted to sister brand Neiman Marcus in 1980.
+Bergdorf Goodman Inc. is a luxury department store founded in 1899 by Herman Bergdorf.
+It operates a women's store in the Bergdorf Goodman Building and a men's store across the street at 745 Fifth Avenue in Midtown Manhattan.

+Its parent company is Exemplar Luxury Group.

 History

 Founding and early history (1899–1951)

 The company traces its origins to 1899 when Herman Bergdorf, an immigrant from Alsace, opened a tailor's shop just above Union Square in downtown Manhattan.

 Edwin Goodman, a 23-year-old American Jewish merchant, based in Lockport, New York, moved to New York City to work as an apprentice for Bergdorf.
 Within two years, Goodman had raised enough money to purchase an interest in the business, which was renamed Bergdorf Goodman in 1901.
 In 1906, Bergdorf Goodman moved to a new location on 32nd Street, just west of Fifth Avenue and "Ladies' Mile".
 While Bergdorf preferred the less expensive side street location, Goodman prevailed with the new location and bought Bergdorf's interest in the company.
 Bergdorf would retire to Paris.

 Although Goodman had developed a good business as a ladies' tailor on 32nd Street, he decided to move uptown in 1914.
 He constructed a five-story building at 616 Fifth Avenue, on the site of what is today Rockefeller Center.
 In 1914, he became the first couturier to introduce ready-to-wear, making Bergdorf Goodman a destination for American and French fashion.

 The store moved to its present location at Fifth Avenue and 58th Street in 1928, building its Beaux-Arts style Bergdorf Goodman Building on the site of the Cornelius Vanderbilt II House.
 Goodman was unsure of the success of the new store's location, as he was uncertain whether customers would follow the store uptown and so designed the new store so that it could be subdivided into sections with storefronts that could be let if needed.
 Early tenants included Van Cleef & Arpels, the Grande Maison de Blanc and Dobbs the Hatter.
 During the Great Depression, however, Goodman thrived, buying the entire building.
 Throughout the 1930s, he purchased the mortgages of the surrounding businesses, eventually acquiring the entire block.
 During this period, Bergdorf Goodman was successful enough to have merited an expansion beyond the single store.
 However, Goodman preferred to operate in a single location where he would be able to personally maintain the quality of the merchandise and service.